Logicwithdevanshi/FUTURE_FS_02/README.md

 A modern and user-friendly CRM Dashboard designed to manage business leads and customer interactions efficiently.
 This application helps users organize lead information, monitor progress, and maintain follow-up records in one place.

 **Project Objective**
-This project was created as part of Task 2 – Client Lead Management System (Mini CRM) under the Full Stack Web Development Internship program by Future Interns.
+This project was created as Client Lead Management System (Mini CRM).

 The project focuses on improving practical knowledge in: